 We’ll also discuss self-care techniques you can use to help you maintain a good level of emotional well-being in the long-term: habits such as sleeping and eating well, having outlets for creativity and keeping physically active.

 Some clients find it helpful to return for ‘top-up’ sessions, and I am happy to offer these where necessary.

-I provide all therapy from The Albany Centre, located in the centre of St Albans.
+I provide all therapy online using secure platforms.
 All appointments are 50 minutes long, and are usually weekly, though we can set a schedule to suit you.

 If you would like to start therapeutic work, feel free to contact me to ask any questions or book an appointment.